Reference · Model v3 · Last Retrained Q1 2026

 Why Only 61 Politicians Get Signal Scores

-The scoring engine deliberately filters to trades with amount_mid >= $50,000.
+The scoring engine deliberately filters to trades with a midpoint value of $50,000 or more.
 This excludes politicians who trade exclusively in the $1K–$15K range because those trades are not statistically meaningful as insider signals and would dilute the model.
 The filter produces 61 politicians with active scores and 2,790 scored signals, which is the set we backtest against.
-The full 343-politician trader universe is still exposed in unfiltered tables (historical_trades, congress_trader_stats, every politician spotlight).
+The full 343-politician trader universe is still exposed in unfiltered trade data, leaderboard stats, and every politician spotlight.

 Backtest Results